xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Your model will be alright if you balance the Bias / Variance
   - For more:
     - ![](Images/01-_Bias_-_Variance.png)
-- Another idea to get the bias /  variance if you don't have a 2D plotting mechanism:
+- Another idea to get the bias /  variance if you don't have a 2D plotting mechanism, the two key numbers to look at to understand bias and variance will be the train set error and the dev set or the development set error.:
   - High variance (overfitting) for example:
     - Training error: 1%
     - Dev error: 11%